Optimal higher-order convergence rates for parabolic multiscale problems: Introduction

 Higher-order LOD methods are proposed in \cite{Mai21} for elliptic problems and improvements and generalizations regarding localization strategies are presented in~\cite{DonHM23,HauLM25}.
 These methods may use a nonconforming space consisting of Legendre polynomials of partial degree~$\leq p$ on a coarse mesh to construct a conforming multiscale space.
 More precisely, the basis functions of the multiscale space are solutions to a constrained minimization problem, where the constraints enforce that the $L^2$-projection of each basis function into the nonconforming space is a unique Legendre polynomial of degree~$\leq p$ on one element.
 The global multiscale basis functions exhibit exponential decay, allowing to localize the computation to small subdomains.
 Rigorous a priori error estimates are derived, showing optimal $p+2$ convergence rate in the $H^1$-norm for problems with general~$L^{\infty}$-coefficients and sufficiently regular right-hand side functions.

-In \cite{KruM25}, the higher-order LOD method was proposed for solving the wave equation with highly oscillatory wave speed in space.
-It is theoretically analyzed that higher-order convergence rates require higher regularity in space of solution and its time derivatives.
+In \cite{KruM25}, the higher-order LOD method was proposed for solving the wave equation with highly oscillatory wave speed in space. {From classical theory it is well-known }that higher-order convergence rates require higher regularity in space of {the }solution and its time derivatives.
 However, not much more than $H^1$-regularity in space can be expected with general $L^{\infty}$-coefficients.
 Consequently, arbitrarily high orders of convergence cannot be obtained.
 We note that the same argument is valid for parabolic PDEs.

-In this paper, we use a parabolic model problem and develop novel enriched corrections to the basis functions of the higher-order LOD method.
-With the enriched multiscale space, we prove that higher-order convergence rates can be obtained without requiring additional spatial regularity of the solution or its time derivatives.
-The enriched corrections avoid higher-order spatial regularity by requiring higher temporal regularity of the solution, which is reasonable for appropriate initial conditions.
-In addition, we prove that the enriched corrections have a favorable exponential decay property in the sense that it allows to calculate the enriched corrections on the same patch as the higher-order LOD basis.
-We note that this construction can be generally transferred to other linear time-dependent PDEs such as, e.g., the wave equation, although the error analysis might need to be suitably adjusted.
+{In this paper, we consider a parabolic model problem, where the diffusion coefficient is time-independent but highly varying in space and develop a novel enriched higher-order LOD method.
+The main contribution of the proposed method is to address the order-reduction phenomenon observed in \cite{KruM25} for time-dependent problems.
+This is achieved by introducing appropriate enrichments of the higher-order multiscale space from the elliptic setting in~\cite{DonHM23}.
+Through this enrichment, we recover and prove the optimal higher-order spatial convergence rates in the very general setting of coefficients that are merely bounded.
+Our approach does not require additional spatial regularity of the solution or its time derivatives, but utilizes higher temporal regularity of the solution commonly satisfied for sufficiently regular initial data.
+In this way, we circumvent the regularity limitations encountered in earlier works.
+The construction of the enrichments itself is nontrivial and very technical, because they need to capture the additional fine-scale information while remaining efficient to compute.
+Importantly, we prove an exponential decay property of the optimal enrichments, ensuring that they can be localized.
+In particular, it is possible to compute them on the same localized patches as the standard higher-order LOD basis functions.
+While we focus on a parabolic model problem in this paper, the proposed enrichments can generally be transferred to other linear time-dependent PDEs such as, e.g., the wave equation, although the corresponding error analysis needs to be suitably adjusted. }

 The rest of the paper is organized as follows.
 In~\cref{sec:num_hom}, we present the model problem and review the higher-order LOD method.
 After that, we introduce the enriched correction operators proposed in this paper, and state the localization strategy and semi-discrete a priori error estimate with optimal convergence rate.
 In~\cref{sec:proofs}, we give the complete proofs of the main theorems.
 A fully discrete method is given in~\cref{sec:numerical_examples} and we present some numerical examples to verify the theoretical analysis.
 We draw conclusion in~\cref{sec:conclusion}.